 The ND SBDC provides small businesses with assistance and resources such as training resources, one-on-one business consulting, and business plan writing.

 The Small Business Innovation Research (SBIR)/STTR is a highly competitive program that encourages domestic small businesses to engage in Federal Research/Research and Development that has the potential for commercialization.
 Several Federal agencies participate in this program.
 Phase I awards are for up to $150,000 and Phase II awards are for up to $1 million.

-The North Dakota SBIR/STTR Program helps small business compete for federal research & development dollars.
+The North Dakota SBIR/STTR Program helps small businesses compete for federal research & development dollars.
 The program enables entrepreneurs to develop technologies that offer solutions to the nation’s most pressing scientific and engineering problems, while allowing the small business to profit from commercialization.
 For more information contact: email@example.com

-NDAES consists of seven research extension centers located throughout the state, with the main research station location on the campus of NDSU.
-NDAES has 14 crop breeding programs which develop crop and horticultural varieties adaptable to ND, the US, and some other parts of the world.
+NDAES consists of seven research extension centers located throughout the state, with the main research station located on the campus of NDSU.
+NDAES has 14 crop breeding programs that develop crop and horticultural varieties adaptable to ND, the US, and some other parts of the world.
 The NDAES also operates a state-of-the-art greenhouse complex to advance research and education in plant breeding, genetics, horticulture, entomology, plant pathology, plant nutrition, and associated disciplines.